markostanimirovic/ngrx-signal-store-playground/README.md

 #### `update` function

 The `update` function is used to update the signal store state.
 It accepts a sequence of partial state objects or update functions that partially updates the state.
-This provides the ability to define reusable and tree-shakeable updater functions that can be used in any signal store.
+This provides the ability to define reusable updater functions that can be used in any signal store.

 Examples: